puppetlabs/puppet-docs/source/pe/3.7/console_event-inspector.markdown

 ### Events

 An "event" is PE’s attempt to modify an individual property of a given resource.
 During a Puppet run, Puppet compares the _current state_ of each property on each resource to the _desired state_ for that property.
 If Puppet successfully compares them and the property is already in sync (the current state is the desired state), Puppet moves on to the next without noting anything.
-Otherwise, it will attempt some action and record an event, which will appear in the report it sends to the puppet master at the end of the run.
+Otherwise, it will attempt some action and record an event, which will appear in the report it sends to the Puppet master at the end of the run.
 These reports provide the data event inspector presents.

 There are four kinds of events, all of which are shown in event inspector: